Stephen M. Henning

 In 2008, Steve was asked to edit the council's Memory/History book.
 It went to press in the fall of 2009, "On My Honor, The Hawk Mountain Council Story ...
 1908-2010."
 For more information on this book visit http://scouters.us/book/Book.html

-When not Scouting, Steve enjoys raising rhododendrons, water gardening, traveling, photography and being a Rotarian.
+When not Scouting, Steve enjoys raising rhododendrons, gardening, traveling, photography and being a Rotarian.
 Prior to joining the Hawk Mountain Council professional staff, Steve was a physicist at AT&T Bell Laboratories for 27 years.
-(Send email to .)
+He and his wife, Darlene, enjoy traveling, and have visited all 50 states and 99 countries as they pursue their interests in Scouting, Rotary, gardens, and photography.

 Be sure to visit the list of all Merit Badges and Their Evolution.
 For information on Scouting Traditions and History check out Steve's Scouting History Page.
 For a directory of many Scouting resources, check out his extensive list of BSA Forms and Resources.
 The Boy Scouts of America has its own home page at http://www.scouting.org/.